 Excessive Force Claims

 Of the claims that prisoners can make under the Eighth Amendment's cruel and unusual punishment provision, one of the more common claims is that of excessive force.
 With these claims, a prisoner may allege that correctional staff used physical force against them.
 However, in a prison setting, the use of physical force and restraints are commonplace and oftentimes required to maintain order and safety.
 So, in this environment, what constitutes "excessive force"?

 The Supreme Court addressed this in a case from 1992 where an inmate was beaten by prison guards while handcuffed and shackled, in plain view of a supervisor.
 One of the issues in that case was whether the prisoner had suffered a "significant injury" or whether his injuries were minor requiring no medical attention.
 The Supreme Court held that an inmate does not need to show a significant injury, only one that is de minimis.

 Rather than focusing on the injury, the Court held that excessive force cases must instead focus on the application of force.
 Specifically, whether the force was "applied in a good faith effort to maintain or restore discipline, or maliciously and sadistically to cause harm."
 Under this standard, then, an excessive force claim can be successful if it shows that the application of force was:

 Prisoners filing claims of cruel and unusual punishment are normally required to administratively exhaust those claims before filing their case in court.
 The administrative process can differ by state but usually involves submission of a form detailing the events at issue and requesting relief from the prison system.
 Common reasons why an excessive force complaint may be dismissed in court for failure to exhaust administrative remedies can include the failure to:

 A person's rights don't disappear just because they were convicted of a crime.
 If you, or someone you love, is suffering from cruel and unusual punishment it can be very helpful to get professional assistance from an experienced criminal defense attorney to set things right.
-Contact qualified local legal counsel for a free case review.